How I track my skincare routine in my planner

 For the Bloggers Like Us series this month we are talking all things health, skincare and self care.
-I have already covered a lot of this already in my Health and Fitness Journal post and in my Self Care in a Bullet Journal post, so I have decided to focus on something very much at the forefront of my mind at the minute: hormonal acne skincare and my skincare routine using products by The Ordinary that I have incorporated in to my bullet journal.
+I have already covered a lot of this already in my Health and Fitness Journal post and in my Self Care in a Bullet Journal post, so I have decided to focus on something very much at the forefront of my mind at the minute: hormonal acne and cystic acne skincare and my skincare routine using products by The Ordinary that I have incorporated in to my bullet journal.

 Bullet Journals are all the rage at the minute, if you haven't yet tried them then why not start now?
 I've compiled the perfect bullet journal resources guide to help you kick start your bujo planning.
 The resources would also make great gifts for a bullet journal or planner enthusiast and just in time for your Christmas shopping.